pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: OrderedUpdates

-   | :sl:`RenderUpdates class that draws Sprites in order of addition`
+   | :sl:`RenderUpdates sub-class that draws Sprites in order of addition.`
    | :sg:`OrderedUpdates(*spites) -> OrderedUpdates`

    This class derives from ``pygame.sprite.RenderUpdates()``.
 It maintains the